Previous dayApril 27, 2026Next day

 73.9 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 59 km SW of Cantwell, Alaska at 16:43 UTC on April 27, 2026.
-This was a intermediate depth earthquake, focused at 73.9 km depth.
+A magnitude 2.4 earthquake was recorded 59 km SW of Cantwell, Alaska on April 27, 2026 at 16:43 UTC.
+At a depth of 73.9 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at 62.950°N, -149.628°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27